Making Conformal Predictors Robust in Healthcare Settings: a Case Study on EEG Classification: Introduction

-In our work, we explore a variety of conformal prediction approaches towards improving the coverage of our models.
-We explore a base classifier trained in a typical setting, ContraWR \cite{yang2023selfsupervisedeegrepresentationlearning_contrawr}, on two EEG datasets—TUAB \cite{obeid2016temple_tuh_eeg_corpus} and TUEV \cite{shah2018templeuniversityhospitalseizure}. \textbf{Our contributions are as follows: (1) with a neighborhood conformal prediction approach, we can improve coverage by upwards of 20\%; (2) Under covariate shift, we provide theoretical results that demonstrate that NCP yields provably better coverage.
-(3) we show that prediction set size remains relatively constant; and (4) we make our approach directly modular through PyHealth, enabling anyone to replicate our approach in their own clinical predictive modeling setups.}
+We explore conformal prediction approaches robust to such shifts using ContraWR~\cite{yang2023selfsupervisedeegrepresentationlearning_contrawr} on TUAB~\cite{lopez2015automated} and TUEV~\cite{harati2015improved}, evaluated under both random and patient-level splits. \textbf{Our contributions are: (1) a neighborhood conformal prediction (NCP) approach that improves coverage by up to 20\% over baselines; (2) theoretical results showing NCP yields provably better coverage under covariate shift; (3) prediction set sizes that remain relatively stable; and (4) a modular PyHealth integration enabling easy replication in other clinical settings.}